Cherry Pie (Warrant song): Music video

 The video for "Cherry Pie" received heavy airplay on MTV and other music video stations.
 It featured the members of Warrant and a scantily clad woman (model Bobbie Brown) who is seen dancing throughout the video while the band members perform and make tongue-in-cheek references to the song's lyrics (for example, when the line referencing baseball is sung, Brown appears in a form-fitting baseball uniform, complete with a bat), all against a white background.

 Canadian cable-TV music network, MuchMusic refused to air the "Cherry Pie" video on the grounds that it was "offensively sexist".
 Director Jeff Stein defended the video saying it was a parody: "It's so over-the-top, how could anyone think it was anything but a spoof of other hair-metal videos, you know?
 If people think it was sexist, it was only sexist as a parody of sexism."

 Brown became involved with Lane soon after the video was filmed, and married him in 1991.

 Howard Johnson writing for Classic Rock ranked the song's video at No. 3 on their list of The Top 10 Best Hair Metal Videos.

 Alternate versions

 "Cherry Pie" was re-visited by the band in 1999 on their Greatest & Latest album and was released as a promo and later iTunes single and was also released on several mixed compilation albums.
 In 2004, Lane recorded an acoustic version of "Cherry Pie", which featured on the second VH1 Classic Metal Mania: Stripped compilation.
 An electronic remix of "Cherry Pie" was released in 2015 by Lack Jemmon.

+Reception

+Steve Lamacq of NME said, "Warrant, a nauseating, MTV cock rock band sound like a metal version of the The J. Geils Band, trying to cover Joan Jett's "I Love Rock 'n' Roll"."